How to Accept ACH Payments as a Small Business

 - ACH: A bank-to-bank transfer of funds through the Automated Clearing House.
 Most payment processors handle them and charge a small fee.
 Most ACH payments are US-only.

-- Wire transfer: Processes in real time with delivery in a few hours.
+- Wire transfer: Processes in real-time with delivery in a few hours.
 It can cost up to $30, and most payment providers don’t process them.
 Wire transfers cannot be reversed.

 The ACH is US-centric, but other countries have similar groups.
-In India, for example, it’s called the ECS (Electronic Clearing Service) but works the same way.
+In India, for example, it’s called the ECS (Electronic Clearing Service) but it works the same way.
 Thus, customers in India can use ECS to make “ACH” payments.
 For a company in India receiving an ACH payment from a US customer, the ACH debits the customer’s account and transfers the money to your account in India.